Loose Engel structures: Appendix: flexibility in Engel and contact topology

 The $h$--principle in contact geometry does not hold without the mediation of a certificate, and the central obstruction is its homotopy type.
 At the most basic level, the family $\xi_0$ might not even admit a continuous choice of certificate $\Delta_0$, even if all the structures are individually overtwisted.
 This is known to happen \cite{Vo}: there exists a formally contractible loop of overtwisted contact structures in $\NS^3$ that admits no certificate and therefore is not contractible geometrically.

 Two overtwisted families of contact structures may be formally homotopic but have certificates in different homotopy classes.
-However, there is an stable range in which this obstruction vanishes and an \emph{algebraic} form of the $h$--principle holds: \begin{proposition} Let $N$ be a closed $(2n+1)$-manifold.
-Recall the forgetful inclusion $i: \Cont(N) \longrightarrow \FCont(N)$.
-Consider the subgroup $\OT_k(N) \subset \pi_k(\Cont(N))$ of overtwisted $k$--dimensional spheres, for $0\leq k\leq 2n$.
+However, there is a stable range in which this obstruction vanishes and an \emph{algebraic} form of the $h$--principle holds: Recall the forgetful inclusion $i: \Cont(N) \longrightarrow \FCont(N)$, and fix an overtwisted basepoint $\xi \in \Cont(N) \subset \FCont(N)$.
+We consider the homotopy groups $\pi_k(\Cont(N))$ and $\pi_k(\FCont(N))$ based at $\xi$.
+A class $\alpha \in \pi_k(\Cont(N))$ is said to be \emph{overtwisted} if it can be represented by an overtwisted family.